-Students must have at least 3 years of graduate training, have passed their comprehensive exams by the application deadline, and must have their dissertation proposal approved by the application deadline.
+Students must have at least 3 years of graduate training, have passed their comprehensive exams by the application deadline, and must have successfully defended their dissertation proposal by the application deadline.
 The student’s graduate program must be APA approved in either Clinical or Counseling Psychology.

 |Financial and Other Benefit Support for Upcoming Training Year||Benefit|

 |Annual Stipend/Salary for Full-time Interns:||$36,155.00|

 |Program provides access to medical insurance for intern:||YES|

 |Trainee contribution to cost required?||YES|

 |Hours of Annual Paid Personal Time Off (Or Vacation)||96 total; 8 hours accrued per month|

 |In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonableunpaid leave to interns in excess of personal time off andsick leave?||YES|